mascarenhas/alien/doc/alien.md

     >

-Alien also provides `alien.memmove` and `alien.memset`, which work exactly like the C functions of the same name, and can be used on buffers or other memory.
+Alien also provides `alien.memmove` and `alien.memset`, which work exactly like the C functions of the same name, and can be used on buffers or other memory. `alien.memmove` can take a string as its second (source) argument.

 Arrays
 ------